 They usually know how to salvage what you are really trying to say and please the reader at the same time, making you both happy.

-3. Freelance, Creative, Freelance
+3. Freelance, creative, freelance.

 Take a day or two every couple of weeks to write a poem, short story, or update your journal.
-Write in a way that open expression and heart-felt sentiment means much more than it does in content writing.
+Write in a way that open expression and heart-felt sentiment mean much more than it does in content writing.

 Creative writing for yourself; writing that does not need to be edited or scrutinized in any way is always refreshing for the hardworking content writer that spends more time in fact than fantasy and truth than whim.

 Writing from the heart is great, especially when you have a good editor or already know how to trim the fat, so to speak.
-The trick is to always make sure that your heartfelt writing and more down to earth rewriting sticks to the facts as they pertain to the reader.
+The trick is to always make sure that your heartfelt writing and more down-to-earth rewriting sticks to the facts as they pertain to the reader.

-A rant that flows off topic and delves into the world of conjecture is always damaging to your credibility as a content writer.
+A rant that flows off-topic and delves into the world of conjecture is always damaging to your credibility as a content writer.

 Verify what you write, and then verify the source you get your information from with another trusted source.
-Honesty in writing is just as important as true voice and self expression of the facts.
+Honesty in writing is just as important as true voice and self-expression of the facts.
 The rule is, be you, but be true.

-6. Location, Location, Location
+6. Location, location, location.

 In real estate, location is everything.
 In content writing, the place that you give to your readers should be the best place for them to be to get the most from what you are trying to say.
-In other words, leave your reader on real estate that is beachfront property and not the land of nod.
+In other words, leave your reader on real estate that is a beachfront property and not the land of nod.

 Informative, original content is far more valuable than a fact-filled post that does not open doors of opinion.
-Writing thoughtfully and exploring a variety of avenues and options (all based in fact) is better than giving one fact and leaving the reader to guess at where you were leading them.
+Writing thoughtfully and exploring a variety of avenues and options (all based on fact) is better than giving one fact and leaving the reader to guess at where you were leading them.

 In the end, draw your logical conclusion and then let the reader decide for themselves where they stand.